RSI Indicator Index Trading Strategy

 - The Initial RSI is then turned into an oscillator.

-Sometimes very large up or down movement in price in a single session price period may skew the calculation of the RSI average & produce a false signal - in the form of a spike.
+Sometimes very large up or down movement in price in a single session price period may & might skew the calculation of the RSI average & produce a false signal - in the form of a spike.

 Get More Topics and Tutorials: